 Microsoft Tracker allows you to show all the changes you have made to an edited document.

 Here is a great video on how to use Microsoft tracker and comments.

 Once you have some work samples, now it’s time to look professional.

-Have a website that describes who you are and displays your work samples is a great way to convincing potential clients that you are experienced, credible and worth their money.
+Create a portfolio website that describes who you are and displays your work samples is a great way to convince potential clients that you are experienced, credible and worth their money.

 You can say: ‘You can review my editing samples on my professional website aishapreece.com’